 7. If accepted, the proposer of the workshop will be asked to confirm acceptance.
 The title and dates of the workshop will then be publicised on the IISL website and other publicity material.
 The organiser will then be contacted again, normally 4-5 months prior to the date of the workshop, to supply the list of participants with full contact details, and a revised programme.
 The IISL will then send a letter of invitation to participants, with a pre-registration and final registration form.
 The organiser should send the final programme to the IISL 6 weeks before the workshop date.
 Final registration forms must be received from participants one month before that date.
 All participants will be sent by the IISL the final programme and a list of participants, and this information will be posted on the IISL website.

-9. The conference package covers two main meals in restaurants and one pintxos (tapas).
+9. The conference package covers two main meals in restaurants, one pintxos (tapas) and the coffee for the morning breaks (two days).
 The meals may be in the middle of the day.
 Participants may also go to bars/cafés in Oñati for pintxos, or restaurant meals if they prefer, at their own expense.
 Several restaurants offer a 3-course menu in the middle of the day for about €12 (evening meals are more expensive), and several bars/cafés have pintxos.
 Organisers who have supplementary funds can request additional or different meal arrangements (the price difference to be paid to the Institute), e.g. for a meal in a higher-class restaurant.
 Several high-quality restaurants are available near Oñati, the cost is between €55 and €75 per person.
 Transportation may be needed, and would also have to be paid for.

 The Institute will organise and pay for a bus from Bilbao airport and city to Oñati the evening before and the morning after the seminar, as follows:

 From Bilbao city Wednesday 19.00, and from Bilbao airport 19.30.

 From Zumarraga train station Wednesday 19.30.